Spirulina: benefits, dosage, contraindications

 Obesity

-The appropriate dose depends on the age, use, and health status of the individual.
-There is not enough data to determine an optimal and universal dose, although most studies are based on a consumption of 1 to 3 g per day.
-This dosage may be increased from 3 to 10 g/day in cases of proven deficiency.
+The appropriate dose depends on the individual's age, use, and health status.
+There is not enough data to determine an optimal, universal dose even though most studies are based on a consumption of 1 to 3 g per day.
+This dosage can be increased by 3 to 10 g/day in the case of a proven deficiency.

 Interactions